ParisaMousavi/AutomotiveFunctionalSafetyCompliance/PidController.md

 e = s-f
 s -> SetPoint
 f -> Feedback
-Then we can calculate the error
+Then we can calculate the error and the goal -> Steady State Position
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjM1MDMzNjgsMTA2NTAzOTcyMiwxMj
+eyJoaXN0b3J5IjpbNTA4MDM5NTY0LDEwNjUwMzk3MjIsMTI4MD
-gwNDYwNzg4XX0=
+Q2MDc4OF19
 -->